mbabynames search ✿

 Undine Michelle

-The meaning of Undine is "noble and strong"; Michelle is "who is like God".
+The meaning of Undine is "of the waves"; Michelle is "who is like God".
 There is a natural balance between the two.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast